Wheatland County, Alberta: Demographics

 After the sod turning in 2016, the Strathmore Motor Products Sports Centre opened its doors to the public on February 23, 2019.
 The unique partnership between Golden Hills School Division #75, the Town of Strathmore, and Wheatland County made the project possible.
 The facility will serve as a regional recreational centre for visitors and residents of Strathmore and Wheatland County.
 The facility offers an indoor space to play soccer, lacrosse, basketball, volleyball, badminton, pickleball, and walking/running on the indoor track.

 The Hamlet of Rosebud is home to the Rosebud Theatre and School of the Arts (Alberta's only professional rural theatre) and regular performances are held.
-Rosebud is also home to the annual Rosebud Chamber Music Festival, several art galleries, boutique shops and a centennial museum.
+Rosebud is also home to the annual Chamber Music Festival, several art galleries, gift shops and the county's only public museum, Rosebud Centennial Museum.

 Wheatland County has three golf courses.
 The Oxbow Country Golf Course is a 9-hole course, while Speargrass Golf Course and Muirfield Lakes Golf Club are 18-hole courses.